MarkWattsBoomi/ui-component-table-column-formatters/README.md

 						LookupListKeyAttribute_<typeElementPropertyId of the column>  =  The name of the column containing the key lookup field LookupListResultAttribute_<typeElementPropertyId of the column>  =  The name of the column containing the value you want to display.
 						The typeElementPropertyId is found in the metadata editor looking at the specific column of the table

+- PercentProgressBar	This is a coloured progress bar which uses the column value as a percent and displays the the value out of 100 as a filled coloured block.

+- Hyperlink				This displays the value as a clickable hyperlink which will open in a new window when clicked.

+- StatusIcon			This will display a bootstrap glyph icon and tooltip equivalent to the following values: - ""  = glyphicon-option-horizontal  "Not Set"
+						"s" = glyphicon-hourglass  "Staged"
+						"c" = glyphicon-ok  "Complete"
+						"a" = glyphicon-flash  "Active